 The cove is surrounded by two high cliffs with just a narrow opening to the sea.
 It’s a secluded and somewhat hidden beach, a perfect place to go swimming or snorkeling.

 The coastline and the beach here reminded us of the beautiful beaches in the Algarve region in Portugal and also of the Great Ocean Road in Australia.
 Simply stunning!

-Since we visited in low season, we also stopped at the Green Cave on Ravnik Island.
+Since we visited in the low season, we also stopped at the Green Cave on Ravnik Island (one a few advantages of visiting Croatia in April).
 It’s actually just a sea cave with a small hole on top through which the sun rays light up a small part of the cave, giving it a nice green glow.

 The green light is very small and incomparable to the Blue Cave.
-It’s something nice to see, but not something you should feel sorry about if you miss.
+It’s something nice to see, but not something you should feel sorry about if you miss it.